Construction is underway!

 - Introduction of a unique Phosphorus media absorbent material

-Renewage Stormwater Design awarded Green Invovation Grant for the revitalizatio of downtown Poughkeepsie NY
+Renewage Stormwater Design awarded Green Invovation Grant for the revitalization of downtown Poughkeepsie NY

-The project engages to three forms of infrastructure in
+The project engages three forms of infrastructure renewal in

 the City’s densest and most deteriorated area: